OumaimaHourrane/WEBSITE/tabs/about.md

 # to disable this page, simply set published: false or delete this file
 #published: false
 ---
-Hi, I am Oumaima.
-Welcome to my personal website!

-I am a recent PhD graduate with research interests in Deep Learning, Graph Neural Networks for Text, Multilingual and Low-resourced Language Modeling, and .
-On this website, I aim to showcase my research experience in these areas and provide insight into my career aspirations.

-Throughout my academic career, I have been dedicated to advancing the field of NLP and developing new techniques to tackle real-world problems.
-Now, I am particularly interested in applying NLP to low-resourced languages and using machine learning to improve social welfare.
+I am a Machine Learning and NLP researcher with a PhD in Computer Science from Hassan II University of Casablanca, Morocco.
+My research focuses on developing deep learning approaches to tackle various NLP tasks, including multilingual NLP tasks, Semantic Textual Similarity, Representation Learning, GNNs for text, Authorship Detection, Topic Modelling, and Low-resource language modelling.

+My doctoral research involved proposing multiple approaches based on Deep Learning to detect paraphrastic and cross-lingual plagiarism.
+Through this work, I gained extensive experience in designing and implementing deep learning models, data preprocessing, and feature extraction.
+I also have experience in using various tools and technologies, including TensorFlow, Keras, PyTorch, and NLTK.

-I believe that effective communication and collaboration are essential to advancing scientific progress.
-I am always eager to collaborate with other researchers and share knowledge and insights.
-If you are interested in discussing potential research collaborations or have any questions about my work, please feel free to contact me.
+I am passionate about using NLP to improve social welfare, and I am constantly exploring new avenues to apply NLP to solve real-world problems.
+I am always eager to collaborate with other researchers and organizations to make meaningful contributions to the field of NLP.

-Thank you for visiting my website, and I hope you enjoy exploring my research experience and interests.
+Thank you for taking the time to visit my website, and please feel free to contact me if you have any questions or would like to discuss potential research collaborations.

-{%- include util/auto-content-generator.liquid -%}
-{{ Oumai }}

-{{ ouma }}